|

 Finland

 A train ferry Estonia -Finland, proposed between the wars, never was introduced.
-After the "winter war" from 1940, Soviet military trains Leningrad - Hanko started, from 1944 Leningrad - Porkkala.
+Finland has broad-gauge like Russia.
+After the "winter war" of 1940, Soviet military trains Leningrad - Hanko started, from 1944 Leningrad - Porkkala.
 In 1954 the express Helsinki - Moscow (later baptized "Tolstoi") followed, from 1970 to 1976 also Turku-Moscow, with sleepers by SZD, during steam-age in Finland hauled by Tr-1 (2-8-2).
-A day train St. Petersburg - Helsinki is the "Repin" with blue/pastel colored Russian cars.
-Finland intended to use its semi-high speed tilting units SM200 for Helsinki - St. Petersburg services, but reportedly Russia refused.
+A day train St. Petersburg - Helsinki became the "Repin" with blue/pastel colored Russian cars.
 In 2005 Finland got twin-deck sleeping-cars from Talgo for domestic services, expected also for services to Russia.

 Wooden CIWL diner 2013, ex-series 3225-28, ex 950-955, in 1927 ferried to Finland, at Helsinki in July 1957 (John H. Price)